Kivt/jQuery-Sortable/README.md

 # jQuery-Sortable
-jQuery sortable project with drag and drop functionality
+jQuery sortable project with drag and drop functionality, sorting (and reverse sorting).
+This projsect uses JSON files to imitate requests for API, and localstorage to store data in browsers storage